 10. What’s the hottest burning wood?

 The hottest burning woods are Apple, American Beech, White Oak, Yellow Birch and Red Oak.
 Wood from any of these species with give a high amount of heat provided that the timber has been dried out completely.
-All these woods will burn well in a wood burning fire pit table or outdoor wood burning fire pit.
+All these woods will burn well in a wood burning fire pit table or outdoor wood burning fire pit because they can sustain the high temperatures.